Travel Guatemala

 Anda Mira Cave – A Natural Spa

-This place combines the existence of a cave, with a small spa built right in the entrance.
-The water is clear as few, since it originates in the cave itself.
-It is frequently visited by local and foreign visitors who wish to take a fresh bath, walk, adventure, or to explore the pleasant surrounding nature.
+This is an extraordinary place: a small spa built right in the entrance.
+The water is very clear, since it originates in the cave itself.
+It is visited by local and foreign visitors who wish to take a bath, walk or to explore the surrounding nature.

-Exploring and studying caves can be as exciting and adventurous as any experience can get in nature.
-A weekend or even a single day in a cave can transport you to another world as remote as the ocean bottom or even the surface of another planet.
-For the Mayas, caves were the sacred entrance to the underworld.
-As a result of many porous limestone deposits, Guatemala is honeycombed with cave of every conceivable size, shape, length or depth.
-These caves can be visited by walking, swimming, boating or rappelling.
+Exploring and studying caves can be very exciting and adventurous.
+Even just a single day in a cave can take you to another world.
+The Mayas believed that caves were the sacred entrance to the underworld.
+As a result of many porous limestone deposits, caves of every conceivable size, shape, length or depth exist in Guatemala.
+These caves can be visited walking, swimming, rappelling or by boat.

 Local fairs